EBISPOT/gwas-sumstats-tools-documentation/edit_config.md

     ```json
      "outFileSuffix":"_formatted"
      ```
-  - `convertNegLog10Pvalue`: Specifies whether to convert negative log10 p-values into p-values and it is set to false defautly.
+  - `convertNegLog10Pvalue`: Specifies whether to convert negative log10 p-values into p-values and it is set to false by default.
 To enable this conversion, adjust your settings as follows:
     ```json
      "convertNegLog10Pvalue":true
      ```